Brunoluzz/smart-home-iot-platform/README.md

 The model was designed to:

-- Predict room temperature evolution
+- Predict room temperature evolution considering outside temperature
 - Improve heating efficiency
 - Anticipate thermal behaviour
 - Support automated climate control decisions
+- Learn the heating patterns of the dwelling

 ---